-Surgery for your pet is a big commitment - you've likely invested both a lot of time researching the options and choosing the best suregon.
+Surgery for your dog or cat is a big commitment - you've likely invested both a lot of time researching the options and choosing the best veterinary surgeon.
 Post-operative physical rehabilitation is the best way to protect your investment and achieve the best outcome possible for you and your best friend.

 1. Eases pain and swelling

 Swelling and pain after surgery can be a normal part of the healing process.
-Treatments done during the rehabilitation process can help to decrease swelling and pain and can help prevent surgical pain from becoming chronic.
+Treatments done during the rehabilitation process can help your dog or cat recover by decreasing swelling and pain and can help prevent the pain from becoming chronic.

 2. Improves mobility, balance and strength

 Surgery can cause reduced mobility in the affected region or body part.
-The body's natural response is to protect the painful area, which can cause muscle tension, spasms and limit range of motion.
+Your dogs's natural response is to protect the painful area, which can cause muscle tension, spasms and limit range of motion.
 Rehab can help your pet improve their mobility through targeted exercise, stretching and massage.
-Exercise can also help improve core strength, balance and stability.
+In general, exercise can also help improve core strength, balance and stability.

 3. Reduces scar tissue formation